Word-level Embeddings for Cross-Task Transfer Learning in Speech Processing: Transfer learning experiments

-In our previous work we employed the pre-trained speechVGG to train a deep speech inpainting system for recovering missing parts of time-frequency representation of speech~\cite{Kegler2019:Inpainting}.
-Thereby, the speechVGG was pre-trained on the same task using 1000 words extracted from 100 hours of LibriSpeech data (\textit{train-clean-100}, baseline).
-Here, we explored how different configurations of speechVGG, outlined in section~\ref{sec:pretrain}, applied in the training, influence the speech inpainting performance.
+In our previous work~\cite{Kegler2019:Inpainting}, we employed the speechVGG pre-trained using 1000 words from 100 hours of speech recordings to train a deep speech inpainting system for reconstructing missing or distorted parts of the time-frequency representation of speech.
+Here, we explored how different speechVGG pre-training configurations (section~\ref{sec:pretrain}) influence the speech inpainting performance to determine the optimal setup.

-We used \textit{train-clean-100} from the LibriSpeech dataset to train the inpainting framework and \textit{dev-clean} to evaluate its performance in speech inpainting task.
-All the speech material was chunked into 1024-ms-long segments and preprocessed in the same way as for the speechVGG training.
-Each log-magnitude spectrogram was distorted using random time \& frequency masks.
-The masks removed from 10\% up to 40\% time and frequency bins from the input STFT.
-Such samples, along with their mask (i.e. the position of time-frequency intrusion was known) were processed through the network to recover the original time-frequency representations of speech.
-Waveforms were obtained directly from the recovered STFT magnitudes by applying the local weighted sums algorithm~\cite{LeRoux2010DAFx09,LeRoux2010ASJ09}.
+We adopted the exact same framework for deep speech inpainting as introduced in~\cite{Kegler2019:Inpainting}.
+In particular, we used \textit{train-clean-100} from the LibriSpeech dataset to train the inpainting framework and \textit{dev-clean} as an independent dataset for model evaluation.
+All the speech material was chunked into 1024-ms-long segments and preprocessed in the same way as for the speechVGG pre-training (see section~\ref{sec:pretrain} for details).
+Each log-magnitude spectrogram was then distorted using random time \& frequency masks, similar to those applied in SpecAugment \cite{Park2019SpecAugment:Recognition}.
+The masks removed from 10\% up to 40\% time and frequency bins from the input STFTs.
+Such samples, along with their mask (i.e. the position of the intrusion was known) were processed through the network to reconstruct the original time-frequency representations of speech.
+Waveforms were obtained directly from the reconstructed STFT magnitudes using the locally weighted sums algorithm~\cite{LeRoux2010DAFx09}.